 Remove the item at the given position in the list, and return it.
-If no index is specified, a .pop() returns the last item in the list.
-The item is also removed from the list.
+If no index is specified, a .pop() removes and returns the last item in the list.
 (The square brackets around the i in the method signature denote that the parameter is optional, not that you should type square brackets at that position.
 You will see this notation frequently in the Python Library Reference.)